The Biographies of

 In 1992 the Baden-Würtenburg State Ministry for Education, in recognition of her international reputation as a trombonist, named her full tenured Professor of Trombone at the Staatliche Hochschule für Musik in Trossingen where she replaced Branimir Slokar.
 In 1996 Abbie was elected as Vice-President/President Elect of the International Trombone Association, though it has been necessary for her to resign to fulfill the obligations of her solo career.

 William Osborne was born 1951 in Deming, N.M., the grandson of homesteading cotton farmers.
-He studied with George Crumb for five years in Philadelphia and New York, and with Franco Donatoni for two in Rome.
+He worked his way through college at the University of New Mexico and recieved a BA in 1973.
+He then studied with George Crumb for five years while living in Philadelphia and New York, and with Franco Donatoni for two in Rome at the famous L'Academia di Santa Cecilia.
 He has received two ASCAP awards, a Doctoral Fellowship to Columbia University, alternate to the American Rome Prize, and a major prize from the Theater Commission of the City of Munich for his Beckett productions.
 He founded The Wasteland Company in 1984 along with his wife Abbie Conant as the main performer to explore women's roles in music theater.